Creating Your First Projection

 Detailed steps to update these values are outlined in this article: Unused RRSP and TFSA Contribution Room.

-Click the RRSP/RRIF tab to set the Conversion Ages, base the minimum withdrawals on the age of the younger spouse or add Pension Adjustment.
+Click the RRSP/RRIF tab to set the Conversion Ages, Base the minimum withdrawals on the age of the younger spouse or add a Pension Adjustment for DBPPs.

-Click the FHSA tab to adjust the default settings that Snap uses to help automatically track the available Contribution room, account closure requirements, and Qualifying Withdrawals.
-Additional details on each of these settings are available in this article: First Home Savings Account (FHSA)
+Click the FHSA tab to adjust the Opening Age, available Carryforward Room, and Lifetime Contributions.
+Select a Real Asset as the First Home purchase.
+This allows Snap to determine the account closure requirements and Qualifying Withdrawals.
+Additional details on each of these settings are available in this article: First Home Savings Account (FHSA).

 7